JRL-CARI-CNR-UNIBS/manipulation/manipulation_utils/README.md

 ### Skill Base module

 The *Skill Base* module allows to dynamically load/unload the robot controllers (through the [cnr_ros_control](https://github.com/CNR-STIIMA-IRAS/cnr_ros_control) package) depending on the required robot behavior during the execution of a specific *Sub Action*.
 The module allows to start and monitor the execution of the trajectories planned by the *Location Manager* for a specific move group and enables the control of the tool required by the *Skill Actions*.
+The trajectory execution is controlled through a control_msgs::FollowJointTrajectoryAction, the enabled controller need to provide a FollowJointTrajectoryAction server.

 ![*SkillBase* module description.](../documentation/SkillBase_scheme.png)